Monday, September 16, 2024

 John Penn (1741-1788) was an American Founding Father who served multiple terms in the Continental Congress and who signed both the Declaration of Independence and Articles of Confederation as a delegate of North Carolina.

 In 1780, Penn left Congress to return to his law practice at home in Stovall, North Carolina where he died in 1788.
-He was originally buried at his homesite, but was re-interred at Guildford Country National Military Park in 1894.
+He was originally buried at his homesite, but was re-interred at Guilford National Military Park in 1894.

 Starting in 1887, the Guilford Battleground Company began commemorating the battle to bring awareness to this pivotal conflict.
 The Company felt that the best way to commemorate and bring awareness to the battlefield, the encounter itself, and the American Revolution was to place a variety of monuments and re-inter graves of key historical figures to the Revolutionary War.
 The key monument was the General Greene Monument, dedicated on July 3, 1915.